adaltas/node-nikita/src/tools/repo.coffee.md

 ## Options

+*   `source` (string)
+    The source file(s) containing the repository(ies)
-*   `local` (boolean)
+*   `local`
-    Treat the source as local instead of remote, only apply with "ssh" option, default to "false".
+    Treat the source as local instead of remote, only apply with "ssh" option.
-*   `replace` (String)
+*   'replace' (String)
     Globing expression used to match replaced files.
-*   `update` (boolean)
-    Cleanup cache and update repo list, default to "false".
-*   `source` (string)
-    The source file(s) containing the repository(ies), required.
-*   `verify` (boolean)
+*   `verify`
-    Download the PGP keys if it's enabled in the repo file, default to "true".
+    Download the PGP keys if it's enabled in the repo file.
+*   `ssh` (object|ssh2)
+    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
+*   `stdout` (stream.Writable)
+    Writable EventEmitter where diff information is written if option "diff" is "true"

 ## Example